 Fast forward to a few things that I've learned:

-1. Children do not misbehave, they make mistakes.
+- Children do not misbehave, they make mistakes.

 When very young children act out they need something (such as attention) that they can't ask for outright.
 When adolescents act out, they're also seeking attention or gratification that they can't find elsewhere.
-Even if they "know better" they're still just kids without fully-formed brains; adolescents do not have very good impulse control and need to be taught how to deal with their feelings and needs in a productive way.
+Even if they "know better" they're still just kids without fully-formed brains; adolescents do not have very good impulse control and need to be taught how to deal with their feelings and needs in a productive way. - Nothing good can come from locking folks up and "throwing away the key."

 Very few offenders in the grand scheme find themselves behind bars forever.
 Because of this, our communities need to find a way to rehabilitate inmates so that they can rejoin society and become functional members of their communities.
 Teaching inmates about self-esteem along with technical skills will produce people who are ready to become part of the outside world again.
-Without this support and rehabilitation, many former inmates fall back into old patterns and wind up within the prison system once again.
+Without this support and rehabilitation, many former inmates fall back into old patterns and wind up within the prison system once again. - People are inherently good.

 There are plenty of people in this world that don't get along with one another, but all of them have some good somewhere.
 Many inmates are poor and are dealing with mental illness or addiction.
 By bringing out the good in them, finding them the proper treatment for whatever illness or addiction they are battling, we can also showcase the good in people, allowing inmates to reintegrate into society after they've served their time.